Fair car insurance in Ohio

 You can select higher limits if you’d like more coverage.

-What is the average cost of car insurance in Ohio?
+What is the average cost of Ohio car insurance?

 Good news—Ohio ranks 3rd for cheapest car insurance rates in the United States.
 The average Ohio driver pays $1034 per year for their auto insurance, but many people are paying much more.
 Root doesn’t insure high-risk drivers, so our customers are saving up to $900 a year on their car insurance.